Thrush-Lang/thrushc/README.md

 # The Thrush Compiler

-This compiler target to **LLVM IR** and coming soon to another Backends Infraestructures; This compile to native **Optimized Machine Code** with object files or executable.
+This compiler target to **LLVM IR** and coming soon to another Backend Infraestructures; This compile to native **Optimized Machine Code** with object files or executable.